DomHaw21/2143-OOP-HAWKINS/Assignments/OOP_Primer/README.md

 ## Definition
 The purpose of a destructor is to clean up any resources that the object may have allocated during its lifetime.
 The destructor for a class is automatically called when the object is destroyed or goes out of scope.
-Its syntax is repre- sented by a (~)
+Its syntax is repre sented by a (~)

 # Encapsulation